ItalyStrap/theme-json-generator/docs/02-advanced-usage.md

 The Synergy of Empress and PSR-11

 This integrated approach, combining the power of `Empress` for internal configurations and the `ContainerInterface` for a standardized external interface, optimizes the development workflow.
-Instances of `ItalyStrap\Empress\Injector` and `ContainerInterface` are shared, and it means that every time you call one of them you'll get the same instance of the object, ensuring efficient service access through both `make` and `get` methods.
+Instances of `ItalyStrap\Empress\Injector` and `ContainerInterface` are shared, this means that every time you call one of them you'll get the same instance of the object, ensuring efficient service access through both `make` and `get` methods.
 Yet, for ease of use and to adhere to best practices, the PSR-11 interface is preferred for accessing services.

 By balancing the advanced capabilities of `Empress` with the simplicity and standardization of PSR-11, developers can craft sophisticated theme configurations while keeping the process streamlined and accessible.